AdobeDocs/campaign-standard.de-DE/help/automating/using/subscription-services.md

    ![](assets/subscription_example_load_file.png)

-   Der Vorgang wird in der Datei als "sub" oder "unsub" spezifiziert.
-Vom System wird ein **boolescher** Wert oder eine **Integer** erwartet, der/die angibt, welcher Vorgang ausgeführt werden soll: Mit "0" wird eine Abmeldung vorgenommen und mit "1" eine Anmeldung.
-Um diesen Anforderungen zu entsprechen, wird eine Neukodifizierung der Werte im Detail der Spalte "Vorgang" durchgeführt.
+   Der Vorgang wird in der Datei als &quot;sub&quot; oder &quot;unsub&quot; spezifiziert.
+Vom System wird ein **boolescher** Wert oder eine **Integer** erwartet, der/die angibt, welcher Vorgang ausgeführt werden soll: Mit &quot;0&quot; wird eine Abmeldung vorgenommen und mit &quot;1&quot; eine Anmeldung.
+Um diesen Anforderungen zu entsprechen, wird eine Neukodifizierung der Werte im Detail der Spalte &quot;Vorgang&quot; durchgeführt.

    ![](assets/subscription_example_remapping.png)

-   Wenn in Ihrer Datei der Vorgang bereits mit "0" und "1" spezifiziert ist, müssen Sie diese Werte nicht erneut kodifizieren.
-Achten Sie nur darauf, dass die Spalte im Tab **[!UICONTROL Spaltendefinition]** als **Boolesch** oder **Integer** verarbeitet wird.
+   Wenn in Ihrer Datei der Vorgang bereits mit &quot;0&quot; und &quot;1&quot; spezifiziert ist, müssen Sie diese Werte nicht erneut kodifizieren.
+Only make sure that the column is processed as a **Boolean** or **Integer** in the **[!UICONTROL Column definition]** tab.

-* Mit der Aktivität **[!UICONTROL Abstimmung]** werden die Daten der Datei als der Profildimension der Adobe-Campaign-Datenbank zugehörig identifiziert.
-Im Tab **[!UICONTROL Identifizierung]** wird das **email-**-Feld der Datei dem **email**-Feld der Profil-Ressource zugeordnet.
+* A **[!UICONTROL Reconciliation]** activity identifies the data from the file as belonging to the profile dimension of the Adobe Campaign database.
+Through the **[!UICONTROL Identification]** tab, the **email** field of the file is matched to the **email** field of the profile resource.

    ![](assets/subscription_activity_example3.png)

-   Im Tab **[!UICONTROL Relationen]** wird eine Verknüpfung mit der Dienst-Ressource erstellt, damit das **service-** Feld der Datei erkannt wird.
+   In the **[!UICONTROL Relations]** tab, a link is created with the service resource to allow the **service** field of the file to be recognized.
 In unserem Beispiel werden die Werte mit dem **name**-Feld der Dienst-Ressource abgestimmt.

    ![](assets/subscription_example_service_relation.png)

-* Eine **[!UICONTROL Deduplizierung]** zur Identifizierung eventueller Dubletten wird auf der Basis des **email**-Felds der (aus der Abstimmung hervorgegangenen) temporären Ressource durchgeführt.
+* A **[!UICONTROL Deduplication]** based on the **email** field of the temporary resource (resulting from the reconciliation) identifies duplicates.
 Die Eliminierung von Dubletten ist wichtig, da andernfalls die Anmeldung für einen Dienst für alle Daten fehlschlägt.

    ![](assets/subscription_activity_example5.png)

-* Mit der Aktivität **[!UICONTROL An-/Abmeldedienst]** werden die zu aktualisierenden, von der Transition stammenden Dienste über die in der Aktivität **[!UICONTROL Abstimmung]** erstellte Verknüpfung identifiziert.
+* A **[!UICONTROL Subscription Services]** identifies the services to update as coming from the transition, through the link created in the **[!UICONTROL Reconciliation]** activity.

-   Der **[!UICONTROL Kampagnentyp]** wird über das **operation**-Feld der Datei identifiziert.
-Hier können nur die Felder "Boolesch" oder "Integer" ausgewählt werden.
-Wenn die Spalte Ihrer Datei, die den auszuführenden Vorgang enthält, nicht in der Liste erscheint, vergewissern Sie sich, dass Sie Ihr Spaltenformat in der Aktivität **[!UICONTROL Datei laden]** richtig eingerichtet haben, wie zuvor in diesem Beispiel erläutert.
+   The **[!UICONTROL Operation type]** is identified as coming from the **operation** field of the file.
+Hier können nur die Felder &quot;Boolesch&quot; oder &quot;Integer&quot; ausgewählt werden.
+If the column of your file that contains the operation to perform does not appear in the list, make sure that you have correctly set your column format in the **[!UICONTROL Load file]** activity, as explained earlier in this example.

    ![](assets/subscription_activity_example_from_file.png)